 Before the launch of the Symfonisk Book Shelf speaker, the cheapest way to get a Sonos 3.1 system involved buying two Play:1 to pair with the Sonos Beam or Sonos Playbar - but the price of the Symfonisk Book Shelf speaker means you could almost buy two for the same cost as one Play:1.

 Sound and performance

 - Class D digital amplifier

 The Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker might be small in comparison to other Sonos speakers, but that's not to say it doesn't deliver in performance.

-It's not as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One, but the Symfonisk Book Shelf Wi-Fi Speaker still packs in some serious punch for its compact size.
+It's not as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One or Sonos One SL, but the Symfonisk Book Shelf Wi-Fi Speaker still packs in some serious punch for its compact size.
 It offers great range with plenty of detail and a healthy dose of bass - perhaps a little too much for some, but you can adjust this in the equaliser (EQ) settings of the Sonos app.
 Read our Sonos tips and tricks on how to do this.